The Mental Challenges of Golf

 To build confidence:

-The mental side of golf isn’t about perfection—it’s about belief.
+The mental side of golf isn’t about being perfect.
+It’s about believing in yourself.

 Pre-Shot Routines and Mental Consistency